Storryy/mounarch-django-task/README.md

 # Mounarch Task - File Viewer

-A simple Django web app for viewing .txt files.
-Made for Mounarch's technical assessment.
+Hi Mounarch team!
+This is a simple Django web app for viewing .txt files as requested in your technical assessment.

 ## What it does